isomerpages/ogp-isomer/_onboard-to-isomer/Getting started/Before you onboard.md

 ❌ User authentification where users are to “log in” to the service
 ❌ Dynamic content where users can interact with a website to get personalised information
-❌ Native interactive elements such as calculators or maps (Note that some such services can be embedded onto Isomer websites, such as data.gov.sg or CheckFirst.gov.sg)
-❌ Calls to a database to store and retrieve information
+❌ Native webapp features such as calculators or maps** ❌ Any type of calls to a database to store and retrieve information using an API or requires any form of server-side processing
-❌ Server-side processing???*

 **Common use cases with these chracteristics include:**
 ❌ **Web applications:** Dynamic websites that allow users to interact with the website and perform specific tasks, such as filling out forms or making payments.